agilecustoms/release/docs/features/aws-authorization.md

 - AWS account hosting artifacts. _Recommendation: have a dedicated account, not prod_
 - in this account you already have S3 bucket / ECR repository / CodeArtifact repository

-You need an IAM role and then "hook it up" in GitHub Action, see below:
+You need an IAM role that can be used from GitHub Action, see below:

 ## IAM Role

 Legacy approach (not supported): have a service account (user) with long-lived access keys and secrets stored in GitHub secrets

 Modern approach: use OpenID Connect (OIDC) between GitHub and AWS, so that GitHub workflows can assume an IAM role in AWS account.
-If you never used it, do not worry, it is easier than you think:
+Here is a [complete example using Terraform](https://github.com/agilecustoms/terraform-aws-ci-publisher?tab=readme-ov-file#how-to-create-a-role-with-this-policy).
+Step-by-step explanation:
 1. The only new step compared to the legacy approach is to create [IAM OIDC provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html).
 If you use Terraform, just use this resource:
 ```hcl